-How to Evaluate Emergency Preparedness in Assisted Living: Questions to Ask
+How to Evaluate Emergency Preparedness in Assisted Living Facilities: Key Questions to Ask

 Emergency preparedness is essential for seniors, especially those who are very ill, have limited mobility, or have a cognitive impairment like Alzheimer’s or dementia.

-It’s one thing if you’re in charge of your older adult’s emergency plan and they live with or near you.
+It’s one thing if you’re in charge of an older adult’s emergency plan and they live with or near you.
 But it’s completely different if they’re living in an assisted living community or a nursing home.
-In case of an emergency or natural disaster, you’ll have to rely on the staff to keep your older adult safe.
+In case of an emergency or natural disaster, you’ll have to rely on the staff to keep your loved one safe.

-An article from Next Avenue has wise advice about how to find out if your older adult’s care community has plans, procedures, and supplies in place to keep their residents safe during an emergency.
+An article from Next Avenue offers wise advice on how to find out whether your older adult’s care community has plans, procedures, and supplies in place to keep residents safe during an emergency.

 We summarize the key questions that help you evaluate if the care community has detailed emergency plans, is ready for power outages, knows what to do during a fire or flood, and protects residents from theft or intruders.